siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 If you are writing a programmatic interface we highly recommend that you use the [JSON syntax](https://github.com/synthetos/TinyG/wiki/JSON-Operation) and avoid the command line (plain text) form.
 Text mode is really just a convenience for driving the interface from a command line for debugging and system discovery.
 All examples here are provide in JSON form.

+If you want to skip the background info you can skip right to the [linemode protocol](#driving-the-board-from-a-host-computer)

 ## Vocabulary
 By **_board_** we mean and TinyG or g2core flavored controller board.